rust-lang/book/src/ch01-03-hello-cargo.md

 This command creates an executable file in *target/debug/hello_cargo* (or *target\debug\hello_cargo.exe* on Windows) rather than in your current directory.
+Because the default build is a debug build, Cargo puts the binary in a directory named *debug*.
 You can run the executable with this command:

 ```console
 $ ./target/debug/hello_cargo # or .\target\debug\hello_cargo.exe on Windows